U.S. Government Bonds Decline Amid Stock Gains, Labor Data

 ADVERTISEMENT

-Investors will be looking at the wage data in Friday's labor report for signs that unemployment, which has held at 4.1% for the prior two months, a level well below what economists consider to mean full employment in the U.S. economy, is starting to translate into higher take-home pay for workers.
+Investors will be looking at the wage data in Friday's labor report for signs that low unemployment, which has held at 4.1% for the prior two months -- a level below what economists consider to mean full employment in the U.S. economy -- is starting to translate into higher take-home pay for workers.
 Some investors have said that the relatively slow growth in wages has led to inflation being stuck below the Federal Reserve's 2% target.
 It last touched that level in February 2017.

 Inflation poses a threat to the value of long-term government bonds, because it chips away at the purchasing power of their fixed payments.